niiicolai/CarRentalWeb/README.md

 # Getting Started

 ## How to start application
-Move to the folder containing the project's pom.xml file, and enter the following into a terminal:
+`cd` into the folder containing the project's `pom.xml` file, and enter the following into a terminal:
 ```
  $ mvn spring-boot:run
 ```